getporter/porter/CONTRIBUTING.md

 * `build-porter-client` just builds the porter client for your operating system.
   It does not build the porter-runtime binary.
 Useful when you just want to do a build and don't remember the proper way to call `go build` yourself.
 * `build-porter` builds both the porter client and runtime.
-It does not clean up generated files created by packr, so you usually want to also run `clean-packr`.
 * `install-porter` installs porter from source into your home directory **$(HOME)/.porter**.
 * `install-mixins` installs the mixins from source into **$(HOME)/.porter/**.
   This is useful when you are working on the exec or kubernetes mixin.